-Once matriculated at SMU, students wishing to enroll for and transfer in courses offered at other institutions in subject areas within the Dedman College curriculum must receive prior approval from their adviser, the chair of the SMU department that normally offers the course, and the Dedman College Office of Records and Academic Services.
+Once matriculated at SMU, students wishing to enroll for and transfer courses offered at other institutions in subject areas within the Dedman College curriculum must receive prior approval from their adviser, the chair of the SMU department that normally offers the course, and the Dedman College Office of Records and Academic Services.
 A maximum of 30 credit hours of postmatriculation transfer work may be approved.
 Approval may be denied for educational reasons.
-Postmatriculation transfer from nonaccredited or two-year institutions will not be approved.
+Postmatriculation transfer work must be completed at accredited, four-year institutions.
+Postmatriculation transfer work from nonaccredited or two-year institutions will not be approved.